Lumavate-Team/documentation/PROPERTIES.rst

 Numeric
 ^^^^^^^

- Numeric allows studio user to enter numeric values.
-Numeric properties accept decimals as input.
+ Numeric allows :ref:`studio <studio>` users to enter a numeric value.
+Numeric accepts decimals as input.
 A min and max range can be set.

  .. code-block:: javascript